 Ruth Bader Ginsburg became the second female justice of the U.S. Supreme Court.
 Born in 1933 in Brooklyn, New York, Bader taught at Rutgers University Law School and then at Columbia University, where she became its first female tenured professor.
 She served as the director of the Women’s Rights Project of the American Civil Liberties Union during the 1970s, and was appointed to the U.S. Court of Appeals for the District of Columbia in 1980.
 Named to the U.S. Supreme Court in 1993 by President Bill Clinton, she continued to argue for gender equality in such cases as United States v.
 Virginia.
 She died September 18, 2020 due to complications from metastatic pancreas cancer.

 Bader graduated from Cornell University in 1954, finishing first in her class.
 She married Martin D. Ginsburg, also a law student, that same year.

 The early years of their marriage were challenging, as their first child, Jane, was born shortly after Martin was drafted into the military in 1954.
 He served for two years and, after his discharge, the couple returned to Harvard where Ginsburg also enrolled.

 At Harvard, Ginsburg learned to balance life as a mother and her new role as a law student.
 She also encountered a very male-dominated, hostile environment, with only eight females in her class of 500.

 The women were chided by the law school’s dean for taking the places of qualified males.
-But Ginsburg pressed on and excelled academically, eventually becoming the first female member of the prestigious legal journal, the Harvard Law Review.
+But Ginsburg pressed on and excelled academically, eventually becoming a member of the prestigious legal journal, the Harvard Law Review.

 Arguing for Gender Equality